-- The Israel Museum entrance fee is about 54 ILS (39 ILS for students), but with the pass you get to enter for free.
+- The Israel Museum entrance fee is about 54 ILS (39 ILS for students).
+With the pass, you get to enter for free.
 You will probably have to use public transportation to get to and from the museum, so add about 12 ILS, and that’s about 66 ILS saved.

 - The other attractions in the pass have discounts.
-My recommended attractions are the Night Spectacular Sound & Light Show at Tower of David Museum (with the pass you’ll save about 10 ILS) and The Hebrew Music Museum (with the pass you’ll save about 10 ILS).
+My recommended attractions are the Night Spectacular Sound & Light Show at the Tower of David Museum.
+With the pass, you’ll save about 10 ILS.
+There’s also the Hebrew Music Museum, where you can save about 10 ILS with the pass.

 If you liked this post or found it useful, please don’t hesitate to like, share or comment (: